NobPolish/bolt.diy/docs/assistant-collaboration.md

 Use this short checklist to get clear, useful help from the built-in AI assistant—no IDE required.
 It works from a phone, tablet, or any browser tab.

 **If you’re on mobile or a tablet:**
-- Flag it early so replies stay short.
+- Say you’re on mobile so replies stay short.
 - Ask for copy/paste-ready snippets with minimal scrolling and tap-by-tap steps.
-- Prefer text over screenshots; if you must share an image, add 1–2 lines of plain text that describe the issue.
+- Prefer text over screenshots; if you must share an image, add a 1–2 line description.

 ## 1) Say the goal first
 - In one sentence, state what you want to build, fix, or learn.